jaysoffian/eap_proxy/README.md

 Note the `set system offload ipv4 vlan enable` command or you'll have horrible routing performance.

 Don't forget to update the rest of your config to reference `eth0.0` as your WAN interface as needed.

+For IPv6, be sure to change the duid value to the duid of your AT&T router, or wait ~2 weeks for the lease to expire to get a fresh lease.
+You can sniff the traffic from your AT&T router to find the duid, or generate one with a script like gen-duid.sh from pfatt on github.

+For firewall rules, note that the setup wizard creates rules named WANv6_* if you check the box to enable IPv6, whereas the above rules are WAN6_*.

 I previously had IPv6 working via 6rd before my area was on native dual-stack.
 Here's the relevant 6rd configuration from that time: